 Craft beer aficionados will love the town of Breckenridge as there are several breweries and taphouses worth touring, including the Breckenridge Brewery, Broken Compass Brewing, and CB and Potts.
 “Breck,” as the locals call it, is also another Colorado mountain town like Aspen where the “après ski” culture is prevalent.

 In other words, don’t be surprised to see half of the people sipping beers in the bars around town wearing snow pants and sporting goggles on their heads once afternoon hits during the winter months.
+You can join a beer tour if you want to join in!

 One intangible that this town has when you compare Breckenridge vs Aspen or Breckenridge vs Vail is an overall “youthful” vibe.
 Lots of 20-somethings and college students work at Breckenridge as “lifties” and resort staff in the wintertime, so the nightlife scene downtown is worth checking out for anyone interested.